aerorobotics/caltech-aerial-rgbt-dataset/README.md

 If you find issues with this repo, or have code to contribute, please submit and issue and/or a PR above.

 ## License
+The dataset is for non-commercial use only and is licensed under the terms of the Creative Commons Attribution ShareAlike 4.0 license.